-- The I-jet Trace in-circuit debugging probe
+- The I-jet Trace CM and I-jet Trace A/R/M in-circuit debugging probes

 - Requirements

 - Target connections.

-THE I-JET TRACE IN-CIRCUIT DEBUGGING PROBE
+THE I-JET TRACE CM AND I-JET TRACE A/R/M IN-CIRCUIT DEBUGGING PROBES

-I-jet Trace is an in-circuit debugging probe, designed to take full advantage of the speed and current delivery of the USB3 communication ports.
+I-jet Trace CM and I-jet Trace A/R/M are in-circuit debugging probes, designed to take full advantage of the speed and current delivery of the USB3 communication ports.
 USB 2.0 is also supported, but not recommended due to slower speed and smaller power delivery.

-I-jet Trace has all the features of I-jet, but with enhanced performance and ETM (Embedded Trace Macrocell) support, which allows for real-time tracing of the application and data over a 1-, 2- or 4-bit trace bus on Cortex-M devices.
+I-jet Trace CM and I-jet Trace A/R/M have all the features of I-jet, but with enhanced performance and ETM (Embedded Trace Macrocell) support, which allows for real-time tracing of the application and data over a 1-, 2- or 4-bit trace bus on Cortex-M devices.